 Other notable sights in Brindisi include the Swabian Castle of Brindisi (currently closed to the public but still impressive from the outside) and the beautiful church of San Giovanni al Sepolcro, which was built in 1743.

 Brindisi is also a great place to try some deliciously fresh Puglian seafood, including spaghetti ai frutti di mare, and fritto misto.
 I enjoyed my dining experience at Secca 48, an excellent seafood restaurant in town.
 There are many things to do in Brindisi to keep you busy.
+See our full list of activities in Brindisi.

 Location: Brindisi is located in southeastern Puglia, on the coast.
 Click here for the location in Google Maps.